j0617johnny/INDE577_final_report/Supervised_learning/Ensemble_Methods/README.md

-# Decision Tree
+# Ensemble Methods

-This repository showcases the practical implementation and diverse applications of decision trees.
+This repository showcases the practical implementation and diverse applications of ensemble methods.

 ## File descriptions
-Inside "Decision_Trees.ipynb," you'll find detailed explanations and coding examples demonstrating the utility of decision tree algorithms.
+Inside "Ensemble_Methods.ipynb," you'll find detailed explanations and coding examples demonstrating the utility of ensemble methods algorithms.

 Outline:
 - Introduction
 - Algorithm
-    - Steps for generating a decision tree
+    - Steps for generating a ensemble methods
     - Information Gain (IG)
     - The Formula of Inpurity of a node
         - Entropy